Mgosi/Color-Ouantization/README.md

 # Color-Quantization using K-Means
 Coloring an image with 'K' Colors using K-Means Coloring.
-Here we implement K-Means Clustering by using only basic Numpy operations and opencv.imread() to perform Color Quantization on an Image.
+Here we implement K-Means Clustering by using only basic Numpy operations.

 ## Color Quantization Definition :
 It refers to reducing the number of colors used to represent an image.
 We color the image in 'k' number of colors by using K-Means Clustering.